codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 The pipeline

 1. Checks out the source code
-1. Builds a docker image
+1. Builds a Docker image
 1. Creates and Stores a Helm chart
 1. Deploys the chart to Kubernetes